This is an external extended code generator service for RobotCAD

 The external code generator creates:

-• For non-specialized (any) robots: all files from the basic code generator, the project structure (including directories for dependencies collected from the code), the code associated with Docker, the script for building and running the project in a container, Git with submodules for managing dependencies.
+• For non-specialized (any) robots: all files from the basic code generator, the project structure (including directories for dependencies collected from the code), the code associated with Docker, the script for building and running the project in a container, Git with submodules for managing dependencies, ros2_controllers related code.

 • For multicopters: the same as above + PX4.